Ariacell/GW2EI-Aggregator/README.md

 Thrown together in 3-4 nights, this is a hacky project with a simple front-end sample consumer showing what a log aggregator for gw2 logs _could_ look like.
 Some bugs at the moment with the boon averaging.

+## Prerequisites

+Ability to run yarn.
+See here for instructions to install yarn on windows: <https://classic.yarnpkg.com/lang/en/docs/install/#windows-stable>

 ## Setup

 ```bash